 What Are My Treatment Options?

-If these treatments don’t work -- or if your injury is severe -- he might recommend surgery.
+If these treatments don’t work -- or if your injury is severe -- they might recommend surgery.
 To be sure, your doctor will probably have an MRI done.
-And he might look at the tear with an arthroscope.
+And they might look at the tear with an arthroscope.
 That’s a thin tool that has a camera and light at the end.
 It allows doctors to see inside your joints.

 If your doctor’s exam shows your meniscus tear is mild (Grade 1 or 2), you may not need surgery.
 If it’s Grade 3, you probably will.
 Your doctor might choose to do any of the following:

 - Arthroscopic repair.
 Your doctor will make small cuts in your knee.
-He’ll insert an arthroscope to get a good look at the tear.
-Then he’ll place small devices that look like darts along the tear to stitch it up.
+They’ll insert an arthroscope to get a good look at the tear.
+Then they’ll place small devices that look like darts along the tear to stitch it up.
 Your body will absorb these over time.

 - Arthroscopic partial meniscectomy.
 Your doctor will remove a piece of the torn meniscus so your knee can function normally.